codedex-io/github-chapter-2-contributions/README.md

 Hii!!
 Annalise [annxlise] was here on December 12th, 2025 🪄

 Hi, my name is Marzhendo!
 This was added on 2-12-2025 🐺

+Hi, my name is Magdalena [megiska]!
+This was added on Dec 02 2025 😎